alissadeltoro/football-analytics/README.md

 11. **Future Considerations:**
     - Consider expanding the project by incorporating additional data sources or including more seasons for a more comprehensive analysis.
     - Explore advanced machine learning techniques or deep learning models for improved accuracy.

-By breaking down the project into these steps, you can systematically work on your first soccer player performance analysis project for MLS.
-This project will not only showcase your data science skills but also your ability to apply them to the world of soccer analytics.